arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 R is a statistical programming language.
 As a programming language, R requires that you write **code** that instructs a computer in what to do.
 It's not point-and-click software like Excel or SPSS.

 R code looks something like this.
 Note that this is code that uses external data from the University of California, Irvine.
-This is example code, the output of which I can share publicly, unlike the output of data from the Arcus Training Lab.
+This is example code, the output of which I can share publicly, unlike the output of data from the Arcus training lab.
 We won't actually use this code in our hands-on work.

 Can't see the entire line of code?
 You should be able to scroll over using your mouse or keyboard.